SynctreeRndTech/synctreerndtech.github.io/en/how-to-use/create-portal.md

-## 포탈 생성 및 API 등록
+## Portal Creation and API Registration

 #### STEP 2-12

-1. Manage API로 이동 후 Create API 버튼을 눌러서 이동합니다.
+1. Click the 'Create API' button on Manage API.
-2. 이후, API Details 작성한 뒤 Create 버튼을 클릭합니다.
+2. Click the 'Create' button after fill in the 'API Details'.
-3. 그리고 하단의 API Resources를 눌러서 만들어놓은 BizUnit을 선택합니다.
+3. Choose the 'BizUnit' you created after click the 'API Resources' button on the bottom.

 <div class='img-container'>
      <span style='top: 100px;left: 15px;'>1</span>